Lamden/docs/docs/dapps.md

 To track the dapps you can open your wallet and check the accounts that are associated with your dapps.

 ### You can only have one approval on each Lamden network type
 It is possible to setup the dapp only for one network.
-If you would like to deploy the dapp for the different networks you need to setup new dapp for every network.
+If you would like to deploy the dapp for the different networks, you need to set up a new dapp for every network.

 ### Contract names can be different